pitag-ha/lambda-world-2025-merlin-domains/presentation/presentation.md

 {pause}

-You've just seen OCamlLSP live.
-OCamlLSP is one of the two frontends of OCaml's language server backend Merlin ✨✨ .
-Let's talk about Merlin:
+☝️ You've just seen OCamlLSP live.

+✨✨ Merlin is the backend of OCamlLSP.

 {pause unreveal=AST}

+🌳 And this is a tree in Cádiz:

 ![](arbol_magico_cadiz.png){ style="width:400px; vertical-align:middle; margin-right:2em;" }
 <span id="AST" style="vertical-align:middle;"> ----> Let's talk about ASTs. </span>